29th Symposium: Jeju, Korea 2012

 So I think we should call it a day

-The Collegium Internationale Allergologicum gratefully acknowledges the following company for its support and membership on the CIA Corporate Advisory Council.
+The Collegium Internationale Allergologicum gratefully acknowledges the following companies for their support and membership on the CIA Corporate Advisory Council.